 - a.
-Under Secretary for Energy and the Under Secretary for Science, in Consultation with the Under Secretary for Nuclear Security, as appropriate. - (1) Recommend, establish and coordinate policy and provide overall guidance, subject to the Secretary's direction, for CRADA activities, and recommend appropriate delegations of authority for carrying out such policy and guidance. - (2) Serve as the focal point and provide leadership for developing policies and procedures, resolving CRADA partnering issues, and ensuring effective implementation of existing policies. - b.
-The Technology Transfer Coordinator, in consultation with the Technology Transfer Policy Board. - (1) Develops policy and recommends procedures for the conduct, and is responsible for the coordination, of CRADA activities at DOE facilities.
+Under Secretary for Science and Energy, in Consultation with the Under Secretary for Nuclear Security, as appropriate. - (1) Recommends, establishes and coordinates policy and provides overall guidance, subject to the Secretary's direction, for CRADA activities, and recommends appropriate delegations of authority for carrying out such policy and guidance. - (2) Serves as the focal point and provide leadership for developing policies and procedures, resolving CRADA partnering issues, and ensuring effective implementation of existing policies. - b.
+The Technology Transfer Coordinator, in consultation with the Technology Transfer Policy Board. - (1) Develops policy and recommends procedures for the conduct, and is responsible for the coordination, of CRADA activities at DOE facilities. - (2) Provides an interagency coordination point for CRADA activities at DOE facilities, as appropriate. - (3) Provides guidance to Cognizant Secretarial Officers (CSO) for the preparation and submission of reports, such as the annual DOE Report to Congress on technology partnering program activities.

-- (2) Provides an interagency coordination point for CRADA activities at DOE facilities, as appropriate. - (3) Provides guidance to Cognizant Secretarial Officers (CSO) for the preparation and submission of reports, such as the annual DOE Report to Congress on technology partnering program activities. - (4) Coordinates the preparation of annual facility technology partnering program reports. - (5) Coordinates and conducts training of DOE field office personnel responsible for oversight of the Contractors' technology transfer programs to ensure consistent development and application of policy and procedures in planning and conducting CRADA activities at DOE facilities.
+- (4) Coordinates the preparation of annual facility technology partnering program reports. - (5) Coordinates and conducts training, in coordination with the Head of Field Element, of DOE field personnel responsible for oversight of the Contractors' technology transfer programs to ensure consistent development and application of policy and procedures in planning and conducting CRADA activities at DOE facilities.